 The following table lists all of the cryptographic keys and critical security parameters used by the module.
 The following definitions apply to the table:

 Key or CSP The key or CSP description.

-Storage Where and how the keys are stored
+Where and how the keys are stored Storage

-Usage How the keys are used
+Usage How the keys are used Zeroization The key zeroization method

 Table 17: Cryptographic Keys and Critical Parameters used in FIPS-CC Mode